tmobile/magtape/README.md

 $ kubectl apply -f ./testing/deployments/test-deploy02.yaml -n test1

 # Example with failures, but no deny
-# While this rrequest won't be denied, a K8s Event will be generated
+# While this request won't be denied, a K8s Event will be generated
 # and can be viewed with "kubectl get events -n test1"

 $ kubectl apply -f ./testing/deployments/test-deploy03.yaml -n test1